Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 What is the difference between warships and merchant ships?

-Warships have completely different hull design.
+Warships have completely different hull designs.
 They are thicker which makes them more damage resilient.

 Their shape creates the least radar reflection while optimizing speed and maneuverability.